-The church is most well known for the extensive 20th Century murals which cover the nave walls, chancel arch, screen and pulpit.
+The church is most well known for the extensive 20th Century paintings which cover the nave walls, chancel arch, screen and pulpit.
 These were painted during the Second World War by the Bloomsbury artists, Duncan Grant, Vanessa Bell and Quentin Bell.
 For details of ‘Bloomsbury at Berwick’ please click here.

 The Clear Glass of North and South Aisles

 The clear glass is a distinctive feature of the church.
 The Victorian plain leaded windows were damaged by bombs on Oct 17th 1944.
 Uncertain of whether there would be further damage and because of the cost, plate glass was inserted.

 The stained glass above the altar at the east end of the South Aisle is in memory of Revd Boys Ellman’s wife, Georgina, and shows two women from the New Testament, Phoebe and Dorcas, and above them the Virgin and Child.
 The 14th Century window adjacent to the Lady altar may have been the original East window moved at the time of restoration.
 The altar was consecrated in memory of Revd A. Roe, Rector 1928-1934 and made by The Craftsman Guild, Kennington.